Automattic/jetpack/to-test.md

 The Tiled Gallery block now comes with some new options:

 - You can choose rounded corners for your galleries.
+- You can reorder images within a gallery thanks to previous / next arrows appearing on each image.

 Give those features a try and let us know how it worked for you.